 - Planning for college

 Read that list again.
-It is a list of behaviors that every civilization on earth recognizes as the foundations of advancement, and Black American peer culture had classified every single one of them as racial betrayal.
+It is a list of behaviors that every civilization on earth recognizes as the foundations of advancement.
+Black American peer culture had classified every single one as racial betrayal.

 Roland Fryer’s Numbers

 Nearly two decades later, Roland Fryer — then a young Black economist at Harvard — tested the hypothesis with data.
-He analyzed more than 90,000 students from the National Longitudinal Study of Adolescent Health, measuring the link between GPA and social popularity across racial groups (Fryer & Torelli, “An Empirical Analysis of ‘Acting White,’” Journal of Public Economics, 94(5–6), 2010).
+He analyzed more than 90,000 students from the National Longitudinal Study of Adolescent Health.
+He measured the link between GPA and social popularity across racial groups (Fryer & Torelli, “An Empirical Analysis of ‘Acting White,’” Journal of Public Economics, 94(5–6), 2010).

 The Popularity Penalty for Black Excellence

 His findings were devastating in their clarity.
-Among white students, there was a linear positive relationship between GPA and popularity — the better your grades, the more popular you were, all the way up the scale.
-Among Black students, the relationship was positive only up to a GPA of approximately 3.5.
-After that threshold, popularity declined sharply.
-The highest-achieving Black students were measurably less popular than Black students with mediocre grades.
+Among white students, there was a straight positive relationship between GPA and popularity.
+The better your grades, the more popular you were, all the way up.
+Among Black students, the relationship was positive only up to about a 3.5 GPA.
+After that point, popularity dropped sharply.
+The highest-achieving Black students were measurably less popular than Black students with average grades.

-Fryer described this as a “popularity penalty for academic achievement” — a social tax levied specifically on Black students who excel.
-The penalty was not observed among white students at any GPA level.
-It was not observed among Hispanic students until very high GPAs.
-It was most severe among Black students in racially integrated schools, where the social boundary between “Black behavior” and “white behavior” was most visible and most vigorously policed.
+Fryer called this a “popularity penalty for academic achievement” — a social tax charged specifically to Black students who excel.
+The penalty was not found among white students at any GPA level.
+It was not found among Hispanic students until very high GPAs.
+It was most severe among Black students in racially integrated schools, where the social line between “Black behavior” and “white behavior” was most visible and most strictly policed.

 The implications are staggering.
-In a country where every other conversation about Black educational outcomes focuses on external barriers — underfunded schools, biased testing, unequal resources — here was rigorous evidence of an internal barrier, erected by Black students against other Black students, that punished the very behavior most likely to produce success.
+In a country where every other conversation about Black educational outcomes focuses on external barriers — underfunded schools, biased testing, unequal resources — here was rigorous evidence of an internal barrier.
+It was erected by Black students against other Black students.
+It punished the very behavior most likely to produce success.
 No school funding formula can overcome a culture that treats achievement as treason.

 The Logic of Self-Destruction

-Consider, for a moment, what the phrase “acting white” actually communicates.
-It says: intelligence belongs to white people.
+Think about what the phrase “acting white” actually says.
+It says intelligence belongs to white people.
 Academic achievement belongs to white people.
-Ambition, eloquence, discipline, curiosity — these are white characteristics, and a Black person who displays them has crossed a racial boundary, has adopted the mannerisms of the oppressor, has committed an act of cultural treason.
+Ambition, eloquence, discipline, curiosity — these are white traits.
+A Black person who shows them has crossed a racial line and committed cultural treason.

-No white supremacist in the history of this country has ever constructed a more effective argument for Black inferiority.
+No white supremacist in the history of this country has ever built a more effective argument for Black inferiority.
 The Ku Klux Klan, at the height of its power, could only prevent Black people from entering schools.
 The “acting white” accusation convinces Black children to sabotage themselves once they get inside.
-It is Jim Crow without the legislation, enforced not by sheriffs and fire hoses but by the cruelest weapon available: the judgment of your own people.
+It is Jim Crow without the legislation.
+It is enforced not by sheriffs and fire hoses but by the cruelest weapon available — the judgment of your own people.

-And the irony — the bottomless, aching irony — is that this weapon is wielded in the name of racial authenticity.
+The irony — the bottomless, aching irony — is that this weapon is wielded in the name of racial authenticity.
 The child who carries a book is called a traitor to Blackness.
 The child who speaks standard English is accused of forgetting where they came from.
 The child who plans for college is told they think they are better than everyone else.
-The definition of racial authenticity has been constructed around the absence of achievement, and anyone who challenges that definition is expelled from the community they love.
+The definition of racial authenticity has been built around the absence of achievement.
+Anyone who challenges that definition is expelled from the community they love.

 The Strongest Counterargument — and Why the Data Defeats It